Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Related Work

 \subsection{Temporal Question Answering}

-There have been numerous efforts to tackle the temporal reasoning problem.
-In recent years, multiple temporal question answering datasets have been proposed.
-The first line of temporal reasoning datasets worked on temporal QA over knowledge graphs (KGs), such as TempQuestions \cite{Zhen2018TempQuestionsAB}, TimeQuestions \cite{Jia2021ComplexTQ}, TEQUILA \cite{Jia2018TEQUILATQ}, and C\textsc{ron}Q\textsc{uestions} \cite{Saxena2021QuestionAO}.
+In recent years, multiple temporal question-answering datasets have been proposed.
+The first line of temporal reasoning datasets works on temporal QA over knowledge graphs (KGs), such as TempQuestions \cite{Zhen2018TempQuestionsAB}, TimeQuestions \cite{Jia2021ComplexTQ}, TEQUILA \cite{Jia2018TEQUILATQ}, and C\textsc{ron}Q\textsc{uestions} \cite{Saxena2021QuestionAO}.
 The task of KGQA asks the model to rank all entities in a knowledge graph for each temporal query.
-However, this line of works presumed that all entities are known to the system and cannot perform temporal reasoning solely based on natural text.
+However, this line of works presumes that all entities are known to the system and cannot perform temporal reasoning solely based on natural text.

 In this work, we focus on studying the temporal reasoning of large language models.
 There have been several datasets proposed for temporal question answering, such as SituatedQA \cite{zhang-choi-2021-situatedqa} and StreamingQA \cite{Livska2022StreamingQAAB}.
 These two datasets aim to answer open-domain time-sensitive questions under both open-book and closed-book settings.
-T\textsc{emp}LAMA \cite{dhingra-etal-2022-time} was proposed to answer closed book temporal questions.
-ArchivalQA \cite{wang2022archivalqa} was designed for temporal news open-domain QA.
-Unlike the previous datasets that focus on either open book QA using retrieval-based models or closed book approaches that only rely on the knowledge stored in the model's parameters, TimeQA \cite{chen2021dataset} and TempReason \cite{tan2023towards} are two temporal QA datasets that focus on the reasoning aspect of the temporal QA task.
+T\textsc{emp}LAMA \cite{dhingra-etal-2022-time} is proposed to answer closed-book temporal questions.
+ArchivalQA \cite{wang2022archivalqa} is designed for temporal news open-domain QA.
+Unlike the previous datasets that focus on either open-book QA using retrieval-based models or closed-book approaches that only rely on the knowledge stored in the model's parameters, TimeQA \cite{chen2021dataset} and TempReason \cite{tan2023towards} are two temporal QA datasets that focus on the reasoning aspect of the temporal QA task.
 Therefore, we conduct our experiments on these two datasets in this paper.